LTTPP/Eemory/README.md

 ## Todo

++ Clip video support.
+Allow user to record a video and add to Evernote.
++ Caching user data that was sent to Evernote when the error occurred so it can be sent again after troubleshooted.
++ Chinese language support.
 + Add preference page with preference configurations:
  - Customize title of clipped note.
 User can specify the format of clipped note title using Regex or something else.
  - Appending or prepending for updating note case.
  - To one note or separate notes when clipping multiple files once.
-+ Clip video support.
-Allow user to record a video and add to Evernote.
-+ Caching user data that was sent to Evernote when the error occurred so it can be sent again after troubleshooted.
-+ YXBJ support.
-+ Revoke authorization from plug-in side.
-+ Chinese language support.
 + Business support.

 ## Authors and Contributors